• Brain atlas sensitivity

 Acknowledgement

-This project is funded by the NIH/NIGMS under the grant R01-GM114365.
+This project is funded by NIH/NIGMS under grant R01-GM114365.

 About

-The MCX Developers
+MCX Developers

 Click on each member to read more.

 • Qianqian Fang PhotoDr.
 Fang is currently an Associate Professor in the Dept. of Bioengineering, Northeastern University.
 He is the original author of MCX and MMC, and is the current maintainer of the project.
-He enjoys programming, and interactions with the users.
+He enjoys programming and interactions with the users.

 • Fanny Nina Paravecino PhotoFanny is a PhD student in the ECE department of Northeastern University, co-mentored by Drs.
 Kaeli and Fang.
-She is our lead developer for MCX and is dedicated to making MCX faster through her insights in GPU archetecture and auto-tuning techniques.
+She is our lead developer for MCX and is dedicated to making MCX faster through her insights in GPU architecture and auto-tuning techniques.

 • Ruoyang Yao PhotoRuoyang is a PhD student at RPI, co-mentored by Drs.
 Xavier Intes and Fang.
-Ruoyang is our lead developer for our next generation MMC software.
+Ruoyang is our lead developer for our next-generation MMC software.

 • Dr. Simon Arridge is a Professor at Univ.
 College London, UK.
-He is a well-known pioneer of optical tomography, and will help us pack more of the latest optical imaging methods into our software.
+He is a well-known pioneer of optical tomography and will help us pack more of the latest optical imaging methods into our software.

 • Shijie Yan is a PhD student in Dr. Fang's lab.
-He has been contributing to the development of MMC and MCX since 2018
+He has been contributing to the development of MMC and MCX since 2018.

 • Yaoshen Yuan is a PhD student in Dr. Fang's lab.
 He has been contributing to the development of MMC since 2019.